rchu02/ACIT-2420-Assignment-1/README.md

 doctl auth switch --context <NAME>
 ```
 Where `<NAME>` is the input that you used when you initialized your authorization.
-- `switch`: Allows you to switch between authentication contexts you have already created (3).
+- `switch`: Allows you to switch between authentication contexts you have already created[^3].

 Finally check if your account is connected by running
 ```